openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

       resumes to apply for a job.
 So how would one do that without a computer?
 >
 > Computing is not only hardware and well known operating systems and applications are far
-      away from free, so it™s obvious that our great project is a perfect partner here: Not that we only offer a user friendly, easy to install, secure, feature rich and last but not least completely free [Linux
+      away from free, so itâ€™s obvious that our great project is a perfect partner here: Not that we only offer a user friendly, easy to install, secure, feature rich and last but not least completely free [Linux
         Distribution](http://en.opensuse.org/Portal:Distribution), we as a community are also able to help if problems come up, regardless if somebody has money or not and what kind of problem it might be.
-This is another very concrete example where free software and the FOSS communities help your neighbor, or you “ as it is very easy to get into a difficult situation in life.
+This is another very concrete example where free software and the FOSS communities help your neighbor, or you â€“ as it is very easy to get into a difficult situation in life.
 >
 > We sent 500 openSUSE 11.3 DVDs to Hamburg with our warm invitation and welcome to all new
       users to show up and join our community.
 So be aware of new kids on the block :-)